-E-Levy: Has Bawumia’s position on momo tax changed? - Amaliba
+E-Levy: Has Bawumia’s position on MoMo tax changed? - Amaliba

 Adding his voice to the calls for the Vice President to wade in the ongoing issue, Haruna Amaliba, in an interview on Peace FM said,

-“So has Dr Bawumia’s position changed?
+“So has Dr. Bawumia’s position changed?
 He should let us know if his position has changed.
-He should come and tell us as the chairman of the Economic Management Team, his positon on the e-levy.
+He should come and tell us as the chairman of the Economic Management Team, his position on the e-levy.
 We need to know so that going forward we’d know how to handle this argument.”